GabrielKP/MMB-Project/classifier-HO.md

 ### Oja's Rule

 Another way to stop the weight explosion is by normalizing the weights of each neuron to 1.
 Additionally the 'forgetting' part is limited to the correct outputs.
 This gives rise to Oja's rule.
 This leads to other interesting effects, such as that after enough learning attempts the weights of a single neuron represent the first principal component towards the learnt activation.
+Besides normalizing the weights of each Neuron to 1 after each learning iteration, Oja's rule defines:

 \begin{equation}
 \mathbf{\hat{W}} = \mathbf{W} + \eta \mathbf{y}( \mathbf{x} - \mathbf{y} \mathbf{W} )